yxchen-pku/yxchen-pku.github.io/_posts/2026-09-02-vanderWaerden.md

   - Continuity Point
 ---

-# The van der Waerden Theorem, Multiple Recurrence, and Pointwise Limits of Sequences of Continuous Functions

----

 **Disclaimer.** The proof of the van der Waerden theorem presented here is due to Hillel Furstenberg and Benjamin Weiss [1]; its foundation is the correspondence between Ramsey-theoretic problems and multiple recurrence in dynamical systems established by Furstenberg in [2] (later known as the Furstenberg correspondence).
 I learned this proof from Manfred Einsiedler's course *Dynamical Systems and Ergodic Theory* at ETH Zurich.
 Since I was already familiar with the idea of the Furstenberg correspondence, the part of the proof that surprised me was the use of the existence of continuity points.

 **Prerequisites.** Metric spaces, continuous maps, compactness.